AdobeDocs/id-service.en/help/reference/authenticated-state.md

 >* IDs are case-sensitive.
 >* Only use un-encoded values for your IDs.
 >* Customer IDs and authentication states are not stored in the visitor ID cookie.
 They must be set for every page or application context.
 >* You should not include any Personally Identifiable Information (PII) in the customer IDs.
 If you are using PII to identify a visitor (such as an email address), we recommend storing a hashed or encrypted version of the information instead.
+The ECID library provides support for hashing user identifiers.
+See [SHA256 Hashing Support for setCustomerIDs](/help/reference/hashing-support.md).
 >

 ```js